BridgesUNCC/BridgesUNCC.github.io/assignments/data/8-PQBook/README.md

 3. Use the heap to identify the most occuring words in Shakespeare work.

+## Extensions

 #### If you have time

+1. Implement the Dictionary using a HashTable.
+2. Use BRIDGES SymbolCollection to generate a visualization of the HashTable.
+3. Use all of Shakespeare work and measure the performance difference between the HashTable and the BST implementations.

+#### If you have time

 1. Use all of Shakespeare's works.
 2. Using the pop function, keep only the 100 most occuring words in the heap at any time.
 3. Measure the performance difference between keeping all entries in the heap and only the top-100 most occuring words.
 4. Style the heap so that words with more than 1000 occurences are highlighted.

-### Help
+## Help

-#### for Java
+#### For Java
 [Color documentation](http://bridgesuncc.github.io/doc/java-api/current/html/classbridges_1_1base_1_1_color.html)

 [BinTreeElement documentation](http://bridgesuncc.github.io/doc/java-api/current/html/classbridges_1_1base_1_1_bin_tree_element.html)